 Yes, it’s constitutional, and state lines have been moved before.
 The last time the Oregon state line was moved was 1958, although that was a small adjustment.
 West Virginia was admitted to the Union in June 1863.
-The Virginia/West Virginia border was moved in August 1863 to annex Berkeley County to West Virginia, and then again in November 1863 to annex Jefferson County.
+Later, the Virginia/West Virginia border was moved in August 1863 to annex Berkeley County to West Virginia, and then again in November 1863 to annex Jefferson County.

 Idaho is the state with the 8th smallest tax burden, and Oregon ranks 33rd, according to

 https://taxfoundation.org/facts-and-figures-2020 .
 Combining all taxes together, including sales tax, the average Idahoan pays $1722 less in taxes per year than the average Oregonian.
 That’s averaging together every adult or child, employed, retired or unemployed.
-And cost of living is 39% higher in Oregon than in Idaho.
+And cost of living is much higher in Oregon than in Idaho.
 Did you know Oregon has hidden sales taxes paid by retailers?
 Oregon tax rates will continue to go up due to a lack of willingness to control spending

-Only 7 percent of Oregonian workers earn minimum wage.
+Only 7 percent of Oregonian workers and 2% of Idahoan workers earn minimum wage.
 Everyone else’s wages are set by supply and demand in the labor market, not by law.
-A low minimum wage allows people to get their first job and prove their worth.
-A high minimum wage closes businesses in rural areas.
-Yes, Idaho’s minimum wage is much lower.
-But counties can increase their minimum wage if they want to do so.
+So your wage is not likely to decline.
+Yes, Idaho’s minimum wage is much lower, but counties can increase their minimum wage if they want to do so.

 That will be determined by negotiations between state legislatures, but we feel confident that the economics and voting patterns will cause our proposal to be accepted.
 We propose that Idaho accept: